Mikejo5000/vsts-docs-pr/docs/test/manual-exploratory-testing/index.md

 [!INCLUDE [version-header-vs-ts-tfs](../_shared/version-header-vs-ts-tfs.md)]

-Quality is a vital aspect of software systems, and manual testing continues to be an important technique for maximizing this.
+Quality is a vital aspect of software systems, and manual testing and exploratory testing continue to be an important techniques for maximizing this.
 In today's software development processes, everybody in the team owns quality - including developers, managers, product owners, user experience advocates, and more.